-Balance and mobility are based on a certain degree of strength in both the upper and lower body.
+Balance and mobility, after all, are based on a certain degree of strength in both the upper and lower body.
 Difficulty in getting up, or pushing upward with your arms, from a chair or sofa might be an indication of upper body weakness.
 Lower-body weakness or unsteadiness is a warning sign for potential falls and decreased mobility.

 HOW TO PREVENT FALLS